 A comparative study by Perrin and McNamara (2013) as well as the current versions of EUMS' Country Chapters to the Resettlement Handbook revealed that not all EUMS legally implemented resettlement.
 Those who incorporated resettlement into their asylum and/or immigration laws rarely introduced a legal definition of resettlement.
-For instance, Section 8 Danish Aliens Act stipulates that resettlement to Denmark takes place based on an arrangement with the UNHCR or a similar international organization; at the same time, Denmark has not implemented UNHCR's resettlement.
+For instance, Section 8 Danish Aliens Act stipulates that resettlement to Denmark takes place based on an arrangement with the UNHCR or a similar international organization; at the same time, Denmark has not implemented UNHCR's resettlement definition, nor has it established any other legal definition of resettlement.
 Similarly, Finland has not defined resettlement in its Alien Act, and the French Code of the Entry and Stay of Foreigners and Asylum Law does not set out a resettlement definition.
 Germany currently conducts resettlement on the basis of Section 23 para 4 German Residence Act.
 It has followed UNHCR's recommendations and has generally recognized the UNHCR standards, but the UNHCR resettlement defi-